jimfok/stock_indicator/README.md

 `cache/submissions` and records its configuration in `cache/last_run.json`.
 Calling `update_latest_dataset` later reloads that configuration and rebuilds the output while reusing the cached submissions, so only new symbols require additional downloads.
+If no prior configuration exists, the pipeline falls back to the bundled default mapping at `data/sic_to_ff.csv` so it runs out of the box.
 The resulting table is written to `data/symbols_with_sector.parquet` and can also be exported as a CSV file.
 The ticker universe is always derived from the SEC `company_tickers.json` dataset and cannot be overridden with a custom list.